Niranjan2016/black-piano-assignment-2021/README.md

 react-js-pagination : To make provision of pagination
 react-datepicker: To make provision for date selection in search criteria

-# Step to run the project
+# Steps to run the project

 1. git clone https://github.com/Niranjan2016/black-piano-assignment-2021.git
 2. cd black-piano-assignment-2021/